 Watch our ASL video:

-Part 1 talks about the Accessibility for Ontarians with Disabilities Act, 2005 and what it means to provide accessible customer service.
+Part 1 talks about the Accessibility for Ontarians with Disabilities Act and what it means to provide accessible customer service.

-Part 2 talks about the Accessible Customer Service Standard and the steps you need to do to be ready for January 1, 2012.
+Part 2 talks about the Accessible Customer Service Standard and the steps you need to take to meet requirements.

 You can also watch it by downloading the whole video: Windows Media (387 MB)